Lawyers With Extensive Spousal Support Experience

 - Ability to be self-supporting

 - Amount of property and incomes of both parties

 - Needs of the parties

-A question clients frequently ask is whether the amount of alimony can be adjusted if circumstances change.
+You may wonder whether the amount of alimony can be adjusted if circumstances change.
 The answer depends on whether the original order was modifiable.
-If it was, then the alimony award may be changed if the party requesting the change can demonstrate changed circumstances, such as a change of income, disability or other extraordinary situations.
+If it was, then the alimony award may be changed if the party requesting the change can demonstrate changed circumstances such as a change of income or disability.

 We can directly assist you in determining whether your situation calls for a modification and can answer any other questions you may have relating to your support award.

 Reach Out To Our Law Firm

 Our attorneys have presented workshops, seminars and written many articles about spousal support.
 Use our extensive experience for help with any matter related to paying or receiving alimony.
 Send us an email now, or call 248-258-0800 to arrange a consultation.